How much should I expect to pay for Olumiant®?

 - feeling tired

 - Cancer and immune system problems.
 Olumiant may increase your risk of lymphoma and other cancers, including skin cancers.
+People taking a medicine in the class of medicines called JAK inhibitors have a higher risk of certain cancers, including lymphoma and lung cancer, especially if you are a current or past smoker.

 - Tears in the stomach or intestines.
 This happens most often in people who also take nonsteroidal anti-inflammatory drugs (NSAIDs), corticosteroids, or methotrexate.
 While taking Olumiant, tell your doctor right away if you have fever and stomach-area pain that does not go away, and a change in bowel habits.